Actyx/Actyx/web/developer.actyx.com/docs/pond/guides/hello-world.md

 title: Hello World
 ---

-Your first Actyx Pond program.
+_Your first Actyx Pond program._

-As discussed in the [programming model section](../programming-model.md), the main programming unit in Actyx Pond is a _Fish_.
+The main programming unit in Actyx Pond is a _Fish_.
 A very simple fish we can write is one that just offers a friendly greeting to whoever observes it:

 ```typescript
 const helloWorldFish = {